ShafieCoder/Face_Recognition/README.md

 This database maps each person's name to a 128-dimensional encoding of their face.

-When someone shows up at your front door and swipes their ID card (thus giving us their name), we can look up their encoding in the database, and use it to check if the person standing at the front door matches the name on the ID.
+When someone shows up at our front door and swipes their ID card (thus giving us their name), we can look up their encoding in the database, and use it to check if the person standing at the front door matches the name on the ID.

 To implement the verify() function, which checks if the front-door camera picture (image_path) is actually the person called "identity".
 We will have to go through the following steps: